Margaret Hoover: Political beliefs

-Hoover is a conservative, with libertarian beliefs on issues of personal morality.
+Hoover is a Republican, with libertarian beliefs on social issues.
 Hoover is an advocate for gay rights, including gay marriage, arguing that individual freedom and marriage are conservative values.
 She has been profiled in The Advocate as "exactly the brand of straight ally we need right now".
 In 2013, Hoover was a signatory to an amicus curiae brief submitted to the Supreme Court in support of same-sex marriage in Hollingsworth v.
 Perry.

 Hoover is opposed to Donald Trump.
 Before the 2020 election, she said, "I can't bring myself to vote for Donald Trump", adding that she would "quite likely" vote for Joe Biden instead, as she found the vote a "binary choice".

 Political commentator

 From 2008 to 2012, Hoover was a Fox News contributor, appearing on Bill O'Reilly's The O'Reilly Factor.
 In the branded segment "Culture Warrior", she jousted with O'Reilly on a range of topics from entertainment news to popular culture to Hollywood and politics.
-Since 2012, she has been a political contributor at CNN.
+In 2012, she became a political contributor at CNN.
 In 2014, she hosted the Toyota Solutions Studio at the Women In The World conference held at Lincoln Center, where she interviewed several participants.
 In April 2018, it was announced she would host Firing Line.

 Firing Line with Margaret Hoover (PBS TV Series)

-Hoover hosts Firing Line with Margaret Hoover, a relaunch of National Review founder William F. Buckley Jr.'s public-affairs television show, Firing Line.
+Hoover hosts Firing Line with Margaret Hoover, a relaunch of National Review founder William F. Buckley Jr.'s public-affairs television show, Firing Line although she shares few of Buckley's views on political philosophy or policy positions.
 The original show aired on PBS for 33 years, the longest-running public affairs show in television history with a single host.
 Hoover's show premiered on June 2, 2018, on WNET, which serves the New York metropolitan area, and is the largest PBS market in the country.
 The New York Times wrote, "Under Ms. Hoover's direction, the discourse is civil and substantive".
 According to the National Review, "the reincarnation of Firing Line comes at an interesting time, and a needful one".
-In the runup to the show's premiere Politico said, "It seems like a great idea, so let's test drive it and see what happens".
+In the run-up to the show's premiere Politico said, "It seems like a great idea, so let's test drive it and see what happens".
 In May 2019, The Algemeiner named Hoover its Journalist of the Year for her work on Firing Line.

 Personal life

-Hoover is married to fellow CNN contributor John Avlon, a former Rudy Giuliani speechwriter, senior columnist for Newsweek, and former Editor-in-Chief of The Daily Beast.
-They have a son, Jack, born in 2013, and a daughter, Toula Lou, born in 2015.
+Hoover is married to former CNN contributor John Avlon, a former Rudy Giuliani speechwriter, senior columnist for Newsweek, and former Editor-in-Chief of The Daily Beast.
+They have a son, born in 2013, and a daughter, born in 2015.